 Department of Art and Design Faculty

-Anthony Inciong is an assistant professor of graphic design in the Department of Art and Design.
+Anthony Inciong is an assistant professor and director of the BFA in Graphic Design program in the Department of Art and Design.
 His scholarly interest lies in pedagogy: methods of teaching that engender interdisciplinary strategies and critical approaches to design.
 He is an alumnus of North Carolina State University College of Design and Rutgers University.
 Prior to teaching, Inciong worked as a full-time graphic designer in Manhattan for multi-disciplinary studios and corporate design offices and, prior to graduate school, worked as a television graphic artist on The Late Show with David Letterman.

 Martin Greenwald joined the Technology Education faculty at Montclair State after teaching technology education for six years in New York City.
 He focused his teaching in the areas of graphic arts and alternate energy-conversion technology.
 Since 1995, as a member of the Department of Art and Design, he has concentrated in the areas of computer graphics, multimedia and industrial design.